dongha1992/learnstorybook.com/content/creating-addons/react/en/introduction.md

 ![](../../images/tab.png)

 It’s clear that addons can do a lot.
-So how do you build an addon?
+So what does our addon do?

-For the Outline addon, a user should be able to click a button in the toolbar to draw outlines around each element in the story.
-And click that button again to remove all the outlines.
-Our addon code has four parts:
+The Outline addon allows a developer to click a button in the toolbar to draw outlines around each element in the story.
+When they click that button again, all the outlines are removed.

+Our addon code has four parts that we'll cover in the next few chapters:

-- **UI** that creates the “tool” button in the toolbar.
+- **Addon UI** that creates the “tool” button in the toolbar.
 This is what the user clicks.
 - **Registration** of the addon with Storybook.
 - **State management** to track the toggle state of the tool.
 This controls whether the outlines are visible or not.
 - **Decorator** that injects CSS in the preview iframe to draw the outlines.